taih304/Linux-Shell/Physical layer/File system/Storage services.md

 NAS disadvantages:
 * As sharing the network infrastructure with other host devices, NAS can slow down the LAN network, especially when the stored data is big
-* For database like SQL and NoSQL, NAS is not efficient as those database are stored as block, not file.
+* For databases like SQL and NoSQL, NAS is not efficient as those database are stored as block, not file.

 # SAN (Storage Area Network)